 Hilary Nixon has served as Deputy Executive Director for MTI since 2018.
 Previously, she served as MTI’s Director of Research and Technology Transfer.
 Dr. Nixon is an active researcher and educator specializing in transportation and environmental planning and policy.
 Her research focuses primarily on the factors that influence pro-environmental behavior, transportation finance, and the relationship between transportation and the environment.
-She has served as Principal Investigator (PI), co-PI, or project team member on over 40 research grants totaling nearly $2 million.
+She has served as Principal Investigator (PI), co-PI, or project team member on over 40 research grants totaling over $2 million.

 In her roles at MTI, Dr. Nixon led or collaborated in the publication of 19 research reports and articles on a wide variety of critical transportation issues, including sustainability, livability, economic impacts of public transportation, women’s representation in the field, and more.
 In addition to her publications in collaboration with MTI, Dr. Nixon has presented at scores of academic and professional conferences, and her individual research has been published in highly-ranked international and peer-reviewed transportation and environment journals such as the Journal of Sustainability Education, the Journal of Public Transportation, the Journal of Environmental Management, the Journal of Environmental Planning and Management, and many others.
 Her research has also been extensively covered in a wide range of popular media including: CityLab, Politico, San Francisco Chronicle, San Jose Mercury News, Washington Post, among others.